 Inhibikase Therapeutics, Inc. (the "Company"), incorporated on June 3, 2010 as a Delaware corporation with its headquarters in Atlanta, Georgia, is developing therapeutics for neurodegenerative disease inside and outside of the brain.
-The Company anticipates filing two investigational new drug applications, or INDs for its lead program with the U.S. Food and Drug Administration, or FDA, in the first quarter of 2019.
+The Company anticipates filing two Investigational New Drug Applications, or INDs, for its lead programs in neurodegenerative disease with the U.S. Food and Drug Administration, or FDA, in the first quarter of 2019.

-The Company's lead programs utilize small molecule oral protein kinase inhibitors to treat Parkinson's disease, or PD and its gastrointestinal complications.
-The Company has shown that its lead clinical candidate, IkT-148009, a potent, brain penetrant c-Abl protein kinase inhibitor, halts and/or reverses neurodegeneration in the brain and gastrointestinal tract in preclinical models that mimic the human disease.
+The Company's lead programs utilize small molecule oral protein kinase inhibitors to treat Parkinson's Disease, or PD, and its gastrointestinal complications.
+The Company has shown that its lead clinical candidate, IkT-148009, is a potent, brain penetrant c-Abl protein kinase inhibitor that halts and/or reverses neurodegeneration in the brain and gastrointestinal tract, or GI tract, in preclinical models that mimic the human disease.

 Historically, symptoms of a neurodegenerative disease, like a "plaque" made up of a misfolded and/or aggregated protein(s), have been the development focus.
-The Company focuses instead on the proteins that become dysfunctional in a disease pathway and seeks to understand what leads to their dysfunction.
+The Company focuses instead on the proteins that become dysfunctional in a disease pathway and seek to understand what leads to their dysfunction.
 In PD and other neurodegenerative diseases, the Company's pathway-focused approach has enabled a deeper understanding of the origins of the disease and an understanding of how individual proteins are linked together to define the disease process.
-Using this strategy, the Company has discovered novel therapeutics for c-Abl.
+Using this strategy, the Company has discovered novel therapeutics for the Abelson protein kinase, or c-Abl, which it believes can alter the disease course for PD.
+Protein kinases are enzymes that chemically modify proteins, including alpha-synuclein.
+Protein kinase inhibitors are small molecules that block the actions of protein kinases.

-In addition to programs in neurodegeneration, the Company's platform drug discovery and delivery technologies have identified additional opportunities, including treatment of bacterial or viral infections using a single agent at fixed dose and a potential near-term commercial opportunity in oncology that it believes will complete clinical development in 2019, subject to FDA agreements, followed by completion of the FDA requirements for new drug approval in 2020.
-IkT-001Pro in oncology will seek to validate the pharmacology advantage of the Company's prodrug delivery technology in a cancer patient population.
-Following validation of IkT-001Pro in oncology, the Company believes the same pharmacology advantages could be applied to IkT-148009, our lead drug for neurodegenerative disease, to enhance clinical development.
+In addition to programs in neurodegeneration, the Company's platform drug discovery and delivery technologies have identified additional opportunities, including a potential treatment for bacterial or viral infections using a single agent at fixed dose and an oncology opportunity with IkT-001Pro in stable-phase Chronic Myelogenous Leukemia, or CML.
+Currently, the Company is completing the remaining pre-clinical study and plan to submit an IND for IkT-001Pro in the first quarter of 2019.
+Subject to future FDA agreements relating to the clinical development program, the Company believes it will complete the requirements for submission of a New Drug Application, or NDA, in 2020.
+Pursuit of this oncology opportunity will seek to validate the pharmacology advantage of its prodrug delivery technology in a cancer patient population that is well understood.
+As part of that validation, the Company may elect to perform a post-approval study to further define the pharmacology advantages of this technology.
+Following validation of IkT-001Pro in oncology, the Company believes the same pharmacology advantages could be applied to IkT-148009, its lead drug for neurodegenerative disease, to enhance clinical development.
+The Company believes it is one of the pioneers of the application of protein kinase inhibitors to non-oncology indications, including neurodegeneration and infectious diseases, as well as their more traditional role in the treatment of cancer.